Big Room Feedback: our most effective agile performance feedback format ever

 Big Room Feedback, what’s that all about?

-In short, Big Room Feedback, a performance feedback format cultivated at Skyline, is designed to deliver honest, fair, and actionable feedback within a transparent face-to-face setting—an ideal tool for agile organizations.
+Chances are you’ve never heard of Big Room Feedback.
+And that’s not your fault.
+Because the Big Room Feedback format is a performance feedback format cultivated at Skyline Communications.
+It’s designed to deliver honest, fair, and actionable feedback within a transparent face-to-face setting — an ideal tool for agile organizations.

 We’ve previously released a detailed blog post that deep dives into the topic of how we organize our Big Room Feedback meetings at Skyline.
 Definitely worth checking out!